 Merkel cells are specialized cells associated with the sensory organs in the skin.
 In particular, Merkel cells help provide animals with sensory information from whiskers and the deep skin areas called tylotrich pads.

 The dermis supports and nourishes the epidermis and skin appendages.
 The blood vessels that supply the epidermis with nutrients are located in the dermis.
 Blood vessels also regulate skin and body temperature.
 Sensory nerves are located in the dermis and hair follicles.
 Motor nerves are also present.
 The skin responds to the sensations of touch, pain, itch, heat, and cold.
-The dermis secretes the proteins collagen and elastin, which give support and elasticity to the skin.
+The dermis secretes the protein collagen, which supports the skin.
 There are also immune cells in the dermis that defend against infectious agents that pass through the epidermis.

-Hair follicles, oil and sweat glands, and claws, are skin appendages that grow out of the epidermis and dermis.
-The hair follicles of dogs are compound.
-The follicles have a central hair surrounded by 3 to 15 smaller secondary hairs all exiting from one pore.
+Hair follicles, oil and sweat glands, and claws are skin appendages that grow out of the epidermis.
+The hair follicles of dogs are compound, which means the follicles have a central hair surrounded by 3 to 15 smaller secondary hairs all exiting from one pore.
 Dogs are born with simple hair follicles that develop into compound hair follicles.

 The growth of hair is affected by nutrition, hormones, and change of season.
 Dogs normally shed hair in the early spring and early fall.
 They may also shed in response to changes in temperature or amount of sunlight.
-The size, shape, and length of hair are controlled by genetics and hormones.
-Disease, drugs, nutrition, and environment also affect the health of hair.
+The size, shape, and length of hair are controlled by genetics.
+Hormones, disease, drugs, nutrition, and environment also affect the health of hair.

 The hair coat protects the skin from physical and ultraviolet light damage, and helps regulate body temperature.
-Trapping dead air space between secondary hairs conserves heat.
+Trapping air between secondary hairs conserves heat.
 This requires that the hairs be dry and waterproof.
 The cold-weather coat of many dogs is longer and finer to facilitate heat conservation.
 The hair coat can also help cool the skin.
 The warm-weather coat has shorter, thicker hairs and fewer secondary hairs.
 This anatomic change allows air to move easily through the coat, which facilitates cooling.
 Hair coats can also act as camouflage to conceal wild animals.

 Oil glands (also called sebaceous glands) secrete an oily substance called sebum into the hair follicles and onto the skin.
 They are present in large numbers near the paws, back of the neck, rump, chin, and tail area.
 Sebum is a mixture of fatty acids.
 Sebum is important for keeping the skin soft, moist, and pliable.
 Sebum gives the hair coat sheen and has antibiotic properties.